 - weakness and lethargy

 Hemochromatosis can damage the liver, heart, and pancreas.
-Without treatment, people may show signs of iron toxicity in their 30s, and the disease may be fatal.
+Without treatment, people may show signs of iron toxicity in their

 Management involves the regular removal of blood until iron levels are within a normal range.

 Systemic lupus erythematosus

 This chronic disease can cause trigger inflammation and pain in any area of the body.
 About 1.5 million people in the United States have a form of lupus, while systemic lupus erythematosus is the